 ALIAS records are non-standard.
 They aren't specced in any RFCs and are not supported by most DNS servers or hosting providers.

 ALIAS records also don't have a standard name at this point.
 Other names, like "ANAME" are sometimes used for DNS records which offer similar functionality.

-Those DNS hosting providers which do support ALIAS records differ in their implementations.
+Those DNS hosting providers who do support ALIAS records differ in their implementations.
 For example, some DNS providers support ALIAS record functionality for A and AAAA records only, while others support more record types.

 Here are some DNS hosting providers that offer what we refer to as ALIAS records:

 - Amazon Route 53

-- DNS Made Easy refers to these DNS records as "ANAME records"
+- DNS Made Easy calls these DNS records "ANAME records"

-- easyDNS refers to these DNS records as "ANAME records"
+- easyDNS calls these DNS records "ANAME records"